agl/crlset-tools/README.markdown

     % ./crlset fetch > crl-set
     Downloading CRLSet version 59

-Then you can dump everything in the CRL set:
+Then you can dump the contents of the CRL set:

     % ./crlset dump crl-set

 Revocations are grouped by the SHA-256 hash of the issuing certificate's SubjectPublicKeyInfo and listed as serial numbers.

+To also show SPKIs that have been blocked:

+    % ./crlset dumpSPKIs crl-set

 You can also list only the serials issued under a given certificate: